 The first part of the English Placement Test will then become available.
 You will have 5 minutes to complete a multiple choice section that tests English grammar and proper English usage.
 To better understand what this portion of the test will be like, please see this link for a practice exam.
 Please note that this sample test is not an exact replica of the English Placement Test but tests similar information.

 After you complete the first portion of the English Placement Test, the second part of the test will become available.
 You will have 5 minutes to complete a multiple choice section that tests your knowledge of English sentence structure.
 To better understand what this portion of the test will be like, please see this link for a practice exam.
 Please note that this sample test is not an exact replica of the English Placement Test, but tests similar information.

 After you have completed the second part of the English Placement Test, the final part of the English Placement Test will become available.
+In order to access the final part, you MUST download and use the Respondus Lockdown Browser.
 You will have 30 minutes to compose an academic essay that addresses a prompt while also embodying the following elements of effective writing: unity, adequate thesis development, coherence, emphasis, content, and language clarity.
 You should divide your testing time into planning your writing, writing your essay, and reviewing what you have written.

 Here is an example of an essay prompt: